Fiona Hyslop: Backbencher; 2021-2022

 Hyslop was re-elected to the Scottish Parliament in the 2021 election.
 Prior to Nicola Sturgeon's cabinet reshuffle, she announced that she would stand down from government, having served 14 years.
 As a backbencher, she served as Deputy Convener of the Scottish Parliament's Economy and Fair Work Committee and was a member of the Net Zero, Energy and Transport Committee.

-Transport brief; 2023-present
+Transport brief; 2023-2026

 In June 2023, she was appointed as the junior Minister for Transport, after Kevin Stewart's resignation.

 In February 2024, her Transport portfolio was elevated to be a full cabinet position and she was appointed as the new Cabinet Secretary for Transport.
 This came during a cabinet reshuffle following the resignation of Michael Matheson, the Health Secretary at the time.
 She was reappointed to the position by Yousaf's successor, John Swinney.

 2026 Scottish elections

-On 5 March 2025, Hyslop confirmed that she would not seek re–election in the upcoming 2026 Scottish Parliament election.
+On 5 March 2025, Hyslop confirmed that she would not seek re–election in the 2026 Scottish Parliament election.